Shooting in Canton kills 2 people, injures 1

-CHEROKEE COUNTY - Canton Police are investigating a shooting that left two people dead and one person wounded.
+CHEROKEE COUNTY, Ga. - Canton Police are investigating a shooting that left two people dead and one person wounded.

 Canton Police Chief Mark Mitchell said all three victims are men in their early to mid-20's.
 The men were shot outside of a home.
 Police are currently canvassing the area looking for clues.